-MPD will conduct safety campaigns targeted to CMV drivers and pedestrians theoughout the city.
-In addition, the officers will engage in calls involving outreach and education to the industry and the public.
+MPD will conduct safety campaigns targeted at CMV Safety Belt Education and Outreach throughout the city.
+In addition, the officers will engage in Carrier Safety Talks to encourage carriers to stick to safe practices while driving CMVs through the city.